strawberrymusicplayer/strawberry-msvc-dependencies/README.md

-# Strawberry Windows MSVC Dependencies
+# :strawberry: Strawberry Windows MSVC Dependencies

 This repository contains CI for building all Strawberry dependencies using MSVC.